nikeshskillup/gen-ai/Instructions.md

 **Step 3: Generating Docker File:**

 Next, we instruct ChatGPT to generate a Docker file for our project.
 It provides commands for building the Docker image and running the container.
-The prompt could be something like "How to write a Dockerfile."
+The prompt could be something like `How to write a Dockerfile`.

 <details>
     <summary>Click to see result</summary>